 CHEESE: Do you want to add a cheesy flavor to your corn, mix in a bit of parmesan cheese with your cornmeal mixture.

-HOW TO MAKE THIS FRIED CORN ON THE COB RECIPE
+HOW TO FRY CORN ON THE COB

 We can’t stress enough that this can be dangerous.
 If you are not extremely careful to make sure that the corn is dry before frying, it could result in severe burns on your skin.